frboehler/vbfcprw/README.md

-This is a RootCore-compliant wrapper around Fortran-routines written by M. Schumacher using routines from HAWK (https://hawk.hepforge.org).
+This is a wrapper around Fortran-routines written by M. Schumacher using routines from HAWK (https://hawk.hepforge.org).
 The module `hawkroutines` contains the bare fortran interface.
 The relevant subroutines are mirrored in the `vbfcprw` module with docstrings: `optobs`, `weightdtilde`, `reweight`.

 The module `vbfcprw` additionally contains more convenient object-style interfaces `OptimalObservable` and `WeightDtilde`